scullxbones/akka-streams-preso/src/main/webapp/slides/rxstreams-1.md

 #### A flow of data

 - Data flows from publisher to subscriber
-- Flow DSLs are an implementation detail
+- Flow descriptions are an implementation detail
   - Transformations
   - Graph building